 Your ability to initiate statements to yourself, your partner, and your children with the words, “I need,” followed by words of self-care, will be a savior to you and ultimately a gift to your family.

-“The only way that a mother can truly be present, engaged, connected, and nurturing with her child is if she is present, engaged, connected, and nurturing with herself.
-And the only way she can be connected with herself is if she does what she needs to do to care for herself in an honest and meaningful manner.
-This is the true essence of self-care for mothers."
+“The only way that a mother can truly be present, engaged, connected, and nurturing with her child is if she is present, engaged, connected, and nurturing with herself.”

 So, how do you know if you are caring for yourself honestly and meaningfully?
 Simply ask yourself these two important questions.

-Whether it is a simple or more time-consuming activity, what is guaranteed to put a smile on your face or peace in your heart?
-What is guaranteed to make you feel connected to your sense of self (e.g., spending time with friends, vacationing with your partner, taking a yoga class, meditating, bike riding, writing, reading)?
+Whether it is a simple or more time-consuming activity, what is guaranteed to put a smile on your face?
+What is guaranteed to make you feel connected to your sense of self?
+(E.g., spending time with friends, vacationing with your partner, taking a yoga class, meditating, bike riding, writing, reading)?